tarof429/stuckathome/linux/README.md

 Key points to remember in adding more disk space:

 1. Create PV and add it to the volume group that needs to be expanded.
-2. Next we need to extend the LV that is using the VG.
+2. Next we need to extend the LV that is using the VG (use lvextend).
 3. Finally we need to run xfs_growfs or resize2fs.

+The commands used are:

+- pvcreate <device>
+- vgextend <vg> <pv>
+- lvextend -l +100%FREE <lv>
+- xfs_growfs <xfs.filesystem>

+If you run xfs_growfs without running lvextend first, then the size wont' change.

 ### Using Stratis